d18c7db/Gauntlet_FPGA/readme.md

 The sprite link list does not appear to be circular, so the LINK register must be somehow initialized with the offset of the first sprite in the link list at the start of each horizontal scanline.
 It appears that the first memory location (index=0) does not contain a LINK to a valid sprite during gameplay so once that memory location is reached, the LINK register remains zeroed until it is loaded again with a valid index.

 Memory region 905F80-905FFF seems to control sprite visibility as follows
-905F80 enables sprites on   top  8 lines of screen 328..335
+905F80 enables sprites on first 8 lines of screen 1..8
-905F82 enables sprites on  next  8 lines of screen 320..327
+905F82 enables sprites on  next 8 lines of screen 9..16
 ...
-905FB8 enables sprites on  next  8 lines of screen 8..15
+905FB8 enables sprites on  next 8 lines of screen 321..328
-905FBA enables sprites on bottom 8 lines of screen 0..7
+905FBA enables sprites on  last 8 lines of screen 329..336

 To be determined
 905FC0
 ..
 905FFE

-The region is scanned once at the start of each frame during the first 8 scan lines.

 At each location, the word's top 6 bits seem to be unused and the word's bottom 10 bits (when doubled) is a pointer to a sprite offset (typically the first sprite in a linked list).